whymarrh/private-request/README.md

 ### On CORS

-The ability to perform range requests for a given resource requires the correct CORS headers.
+The ability to perform range requests on the web requires the correct CORS headers.

 Namely: